Spotlight on Sport: Tennis

 The length of time also evolves with the stages, starting at 30 minutes for the Blue stage, up to 45 minutes for Red and progressing to around 90 minutes in the Green stage.

-First you need to find a venue – there are around 200 across the country.
+First you need to find a venue – there are over 200 across the country.
 The best place to start looking is the Tennis Hot Shots website.

 A good way to try Tennis Hot Shots for the first time is by joining in a Community Play session.
 Many clubs offer this ‘have a go’ play-based programme as an introduction to Tennis Hot Shots.
 It’s a good way to see if your child enjoys tennis, without having to commit to a term of coaching.